vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 ### Routers

-The router oversees all P2P networking for a node.
-It is responsible for keeping track of network peers, maintaining transport connections, and routing channel messages.
+The router manages all P2P networking for a node, and is responsible for keeping track of network peers, maintaining transport connections, and routing channel messages.
 As such, it must do e.g. connection retries and backoff, message QoS scheduling and backpressure, peer quality assessments, and endpoint detection and advertisement.
 In addition, the router provides mechanisms for reactors to receive updates about peer status changes and to report peer errors (which can optionally cause the peers to be disconnected or banned).

 The implementation of the router is likely to be non-trivial, and is intentionally unspecified here.
 A separate ADR will likely be submitted for this.